eandablo/gympals/README.md

 - As a User I can see/filter diet/workout logs by updated date so that I can narrow down my search to the most relevant entries.

-The users can see their past workout
+The users can see their past workout using the links on records (navigation bar) or in the dashboard.

 ![workout_logs](static/images/workout_log_view.png)